gustafnk/microservice-websites/README.md

 The article begins with a short introdution to microservices.
 Before moving on to a comparision of integration techniques, we describe a strategy of how the effort of web design can be scaled effectively with *pattern labs*.

+hey, thanks you have read the full article few people only read and have patience if you have read this page is for you.

 ---

 ## Table of Contents